Effective Use of Limited Resources

 Reuse

-Effective utilization of resources and their repeated use over a long period of time represent a move away from disposable.
-It is extremely important from the viewpoint of resource management to review plastic products that cannot be reduced for reuse and designing products so that they can be reused.
-The welcome drink cup of business class has been changed from the conventional disposable to a reuse type that can be washed and used many times.
-In addition, seat covers used to be made of single-use plastic (non-woven fabric), but headrest covers for all classes of international and domestic flights have been replaced to reusable synthetic leather.
+Effective utilization of resources and their repeated use over a long period of time represents a move away from disposable items.
+It is extremely important in terms of resource management to review the specification of the plastic products that cannot be reduced, to make them reusable.
+For example, headrest covers made of single-use plastic (non-woven fabric) have been completely replaced to reusable synthetic leathers.

 Reusable headrest covers with new materials